aalokpatwa/chessvis/README.md

 $ python3 main.py --pgnfile=pgn.txt --desired_fps=5
 ```

-Which creates individual frames in the frames/ directory that look like this:
+Which creates individual frames in the frames/ directory that look like this, where the color of a square represents the degree to which a certain side controls it:

 ![Image of Frame](frames/frame10.png)